x-du/UserManager/README.md

   This REST API makes a partial change to a single user, from the list of users, based on the user ID.

-## Setting up the sample
-To set up the sample:

-#### 1. Install node.js if you have not already done so.
-#### 2. Download the compressed file containing the sample project provided for you and extract the contents to your local machine.
+## Folders and Files in this project

-The extracted folder containing the sample is called ReactUserMangerSample, and it contains the following folders and files:
+This project contains the following folders and files:

    - **src**
       - This folder contains all the javascript code for the sample, as well as CSS and image files (.png and .svg).